-Though three weeks of action in 2018, the Raiders defense has shown improvement on many fronts.
-In one particular area, opponent 3-and-out drives, the Raiders have drastically improved from their final ranking in 2017 of 25th in the NFL.
-Currently, the Silver and Black have forced their opponents to 3-and-outs on 25.8 percent of their drives, a mark that ranks seventh in the NFL through Week 3.
+Though five weeks of action in 2018, the Raiders defense has shown improvement on many fronts.
+In one particular area - opponent 3-and-out drives - the Raiders have drastically improved from their final ranking in 2017 of 25th in the NFL.
+Currently, the Silver and Black have forced their opponents to 3-and-outs on 28.0 percent of their drives, a mark that ranks tied for sixth in the NFL through Week 4.
 Shown below is a chart highlighting the aforementioned category and its top-10.